 A dental bridge replaces one or more missing teeth, filling the gap with custom-made replacements that perfectly match your natural teeth.
-At Smiles in Springfield in Springfield, Virginia, Quang Tran, DDS, has years of experience restoring beautiful smiles with dental bridges.
+At Smiles in Springfield in Springfield, Virginia, Dr. Quang Cao Tran, DDS, has years of experience restoring beautiful smiles with dental bridges.
 To learn more or to schedule an appointment, call the office or use the online booking feature.

 A bridge is a dental prosthetic that replaces one or more missing teeth.
 Dental bridges consist of two crowns with an artificial tooth (or teeth) between them.
 The crowns securely hold the bridge in place when your dentist at Smiles in Springfield places them over existing teeth on each side of the gap where your tooth is missing.

 You can also get a bridge that’s held in place with dental implants.
 Your dentist evaluates factors like the number of missing teeth and the health of your remaining teeth to recommend the best type of bridge.

 Your bridge is customized to match the size, shape, and color of your existing teeth, so it blends in naturally to create a smile you’ll love.